- Why Research

-The most well-known breast cancer risk genes are BRCA1 and BRCA2.
-Women and men who inherit mutations in either of the BRCA genes have a significant risk of developing breast or other cancers.
-There are many other genes that also increase the risk of breast cancer, but these are less well known.
-Dr. Couch is leading efforts to identify other breast cancer risk genes and gene variants called SNPs and characterize the level of risk associate with these genes.
+BRCA1 and BRCA2 are the most well-known breast cancer risk genes, and women and men who inherit mutations in either gene have a significant risk of developing breast or other cancers.
+However, many other genes also increase the risk of breast cancer, but these aren’t fully understood.
+Dr. Couch aims to identify these genes and assess the risk they pose at various ages, which he hopes will lead to more accurate and informed risk management.

 Full Research Summary